 Which commandment is the greatest of all?
-Jesus answered, 'The greatest is, 'Hear, Israel, the Lord our God, the Lord is one: you shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.'
+Jesus answered, "The greatest is, 'Hear, Israel, the Lord our God, the Lord is one: you shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.'
 This is the first commandment.
 The second is like this, 'You shall love your neighbor as yourself.'
 There is no other commandment greater than these.
-Mark 12:28 WEB
+Mark 12:28'31 WEB.

-When they asked Jesus what the greatest commandment was, He told them: 'Love God, and Love others.'
+When they asked Jesus what the greatest commandment was, He told them: "Love God, and Love others."
 This is first and foremost, but after that, be yourself.
-Some of the greatest people that I know are uniquely themselves.
-They try and be no one else, and they resist trying to fit into a Christian template that someone else created in their minds.
+Some of the most remarkable people I know are uniquely themselves.
+They try and be no one else and resist trying to fit into a Christian template someone else formed in their minds.
 Love God, love others, and be who He created you to be.

 Read more at: www.refreshinghope.org